cainmagi/Dockerfiles/manual-xubuntu/file-browser.md

 filebrowser -r /data -a $MACHINE_IP -p 5212 -d "${USER_ROOT}/filebrowser/fb-database.db"
 ```

-The databased used for storing the user information is saved in `/home/xubuntu/filebrowser/fb-database.db`.
+The database used for storing the user information is saved in `/home/xubuntu/filebrowser/fb-database.db`.